French Press vs AeroPress Coffee - We'll Breakdown The Differences For You

 - Pour into cup or carafe

-It sounds simple, but brewing a perfect cup in a French press can be tricky, and many so called French press experts are still learning to achieve the perfect brew.
+It sounds simple, but brewing a perfect cup in a French press can be tricky, and many so-called French press experts are still learning to achieve the perfect brew.
+(Note that some people also make cold brew coffee in a French press.)

 Here are more specific instructions on how to use a French press.